 Essentially, your brain is addicted to the “feel-good” neurotransmitters that are associated with drinking.
 When you decide to stop drinking, it naturally responds in a very negative manner.
 In fact, the alcoholic brain responds so powerfully that you won’t be able resist its demand for alcohol, without help.

-Quitting drinking can mean confronting painful emotions, traumatic memories and the stark reality of “life without booze”.
-Complicating these psyche issues is the fact that alcoholism is a complex disease reinforced by strong chemical and structural changes occurring in the brain.
+Quitting drinking can mean confronting painful emotions, traumatic memories and the stark reality of “life without booze.”
+Complicating these emotional issues is the fact that alcoholism is a complex disease reinforced by strong chemical and structural changes occurring in the brain.

-Heavy drinking takes its toll.
-The human body gradually loses its’ ability to tolerate liquor.
+Heavy drinking takes its toll and the human body gradually loses its ability to tolerate liquor.

 Liver disease affects 4 out of 10 alcoholics in various stages of severity.
 At least one of those four suffering liver disease or cirrhosis of the liver will die of the disease or need a liver transplant to continue living.
 The waiting list for a liver transplant is typically one to two years.

 It is possible you may find yourself suffering from renal (kidney) hypertension and renovascular hypertension.
 These conditions occur when untreated, alcohol-induced, high blood pressure damages arteries to the point they are no longer capable of transporting blood to the kidneys.